How did Mia go from

 She knew she could play with anyone at this point, so she started calling WNBA

 agents.
 After being denied for months, finally one agent connected her with another,

 The agent had an opportunity for Mia to go to San Antonio, Texas to train with an old

 Spurs trainer— Tim Springer.

-Springer prepare her for the WNBA combine in April 2021.
+Springer prepared her for the WNBA combine in April 2021.
 She attended the

 combine in the belief that she would get recognized easily.
 Once again, things